fregu856/papers/README.md

 - `arxiv, 2025-07`
 - [ML for Drug Discovery]
 ```
 Quite interesting paper.
 Basically no technical details on their model, but still some pretty interesting/useful background on the problem they're trying to solve and the field in general.
 Difficult for me to judge how impressive their results actually are though, whether they indeed have a strong product to sell here.
+Nice figures/visualizations.
 ```

 ##### [26-06-21] [paper562]